LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Click on the "Actions" tab of your LoopWorkspace repository.
 1. Select "Build Loop".
-1. Click "Run Workflow", select your branch, and tap the green button.
+1. Click "Run Workflow", select your branch, and tap the green button that says "Run workflow".
 1. You have some time now.
 Go enjoy a coffee.
 The build should take about 20-30 minutes.
 1. Your app should eventually appear on [App Store Connect](https://appstoreconnect.apple.com/apps).